 - 1. Are treated fairly in their application via an open and transparent process - 2.
-Have access to information, advice and guidance at all stages throughout the process including providing a clear entry criteria for all courses and routes to work - 3.
-Are provided with information about the likely career or employment outcomes of the course to assist in their choice - 4.
+Have access to information, advice and guidance at all stages throughout the process including providing a clear entry criteria for all courses - 3.
+Are provided with information about the possible career or employment outcomes of the course to assist in their choice - 4.
 Are provided with a timely and efficient application process - 5.
-Have the opportunity to disclose any learning difficulty and/or disability and to be referred to the Additional Learning Support Service at the earliest opportunity for any required assessment of support - 6.
+Have the opportunity to disclose any learning difficulty and/or disability and to be referred to the SEND team at the earliest opportunity - 6.
 Are offered, where appropriate, a place on a course best suited to their ability and aspirations